5t3ph/hydrate-me/README.md

 npm install hydrate-me
 ```

+The default `--interval` is 15 minutes, which you may set to another number to represent a different minute interval.

-Then, append it to your watch commands, example (with a custom interval);
+Then, append it to your watch commands, example with a custom interval;

 ```bash
 "start": "your-script --watch & hydrate-me --interval 30"